jerolba/jfleet-benchmark/README.md

 ## Dataset

-The selected dataset is a public dataset provided by Citi Bike NYC about each trip with their bikes.
+The selected dataset is a public dataset provided by [Citi Bike NYC](https://www.citibikenyc.com/system-data) about each trip with their bikes.

 The dataset can be downloaded from: https://s3.amazonaws.com/tripdata/index.html, and the [selected range](/downloadDataset.sh) of files are the whole 2016 year, with 457 MB of compressed CSVs files (2478 MB uncompressed).
 There are 13,845,655 rows in the dataset with an average size of 180 bytes per record.

 Depending on the database engine, the total space used in database is around 2500 MB, using an average of 110 bytes per record.

+Each record contains a mix of data types:
+ - 4 Integer
+ - 4 Doubles
+ - 3 Strings
+ - 2 Dates
+ - 1 Long
+ - 1 Char

 ## Hardware and Software Setup

 All test has been executed under Google Cloud Platform using Cloud SQL fully-managed database service.

-Both databases has the same hardware configuration:
+Both databases has the same hardware configuration, and no change has been done in their default setup provided by Google Cloud.

 ### MySQL Setup